huggla/pgbouncer-alpine/README.md

 # pgbouncer-alpine
 A minimal docker image with Pgbouncer.
+Listens by default on port 6432.

 ## Environment variables
 ### pre-set variables (can be set at runtime)